 What data does the RTI Rarity LSI score leverage?

-RTI Rarity creates and delivers the Local Social Inequity (LSI) score by drawing on 40+ public and private datasets from publicly available federal, state, non-profit, and academic resources, including:
+The RTI Rarity tool creates and delivers the Local Social Inequity (LSI) score by drawing on 40+ public and private datasets from publicly available federal, state, non-profit, and academic resources, including:

 - American Community Survey (ACS) from the U.S. Census Bureau